mattma/docs/javascript/reactjs.md

 A UI library with the creation of interactive, stateful and reusable UI components.

-#### Benefits:
+#### Benefits

 * one-way data flow
 * easy component lifecycle methods
 * declarative components
 * Isomorphic Javascript: Run one codebase on client and server (This is the concept behind frameworks like Rendr, Meteor & Derby.)
 * Virtual DOM: top-down rendering. selectively renders subtrees of nodes based upon state changes.
 It does the least amount of DOM manipulation possible in order to keep your components up to date.

 #### Single responsibility principle

-It states that every class should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class.
+Single responsibility principle states that every class should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class.
 All its services should be narrowly aligned with that responsibility.

-In a React application, you should break down your site, page or feature into smaller pieces of components, like component-driven development.
-The goal is to have everything in one place. single responsibility.
+In a React application, you should break down your site, page or feature into smaller pieces of components, using component-driven development.
+The goal is to have everything in one place, single responsibility.
 It makes a component extremely flexible and reusable.

+#### React way

+1. Component

+View-part of the MVC.
+The primary building block.
+Component attaches event handlers and binds the data contained in `props` and `state`.
+If a component need to change:

+* if it is the component's parent, parent could change its props, and render its child.
+* if it is the component's self, independently of its parent (due to other events), it has to use `state`.
+* Avoid using `state` inside component

+2. props & state: both are perperties

+For data that’s relevant only to the view and nothing else, use `state`.
+For any data that’s pertinent to the class but not the view itself, use `props`.
+Data will flow in one direction.
+React transform the model into UI and handle the event.

+props \
+           => re-render => DOM (model+component, trigger "events" back to `state`) state  /

+* props (cannot change/immutable)

+Component maintains an immutable property and supplied as attributes.
+Props is designed to pass in from parent component to the child componment as a static/immutable value or a method.
+Props cannot be changed, has to push to state and change state.

+Any changes to a prop variable will trigger an automatic re-render of the appropriate portion of the view (both parent and child).
+Those changes can come from within the view itself, or from the parent view, or any child views that our view has.
+It allows us to pass around some data between various views and have it all stay in sync.

+* state (can change/mutable)

+Represents the user-driven state of the UI.
+State is maintained/updated by the component.
+State contains the internal data store (object) of a component (internal changes to the view), should be kept to a minimum, managed by a common ancestor.

+Just like props, any changes to state will trigger a re-render of the appropriate elements in the view, with one condition: you have to call the `setState` method.
+Always use `setState` Without it, your changes won’t be reflected on your view.

+`getInitialState` function is required when using internal state to indicates to the view what the initial state should be.
+Make sure to include this function even if your state is empty to begin with; an empty state is still a state.

 ## JSX